Surrey Street, Norwich, Norfolk.

 St Andrew’s Church, East Lexham, Norfolk.

-Some major improvements to the round west tower of St Andrew’s church are being carried out with associated building recording and monitoring of works.
+Some major improvements to the round west tower of St Andrew’s church have been carried out with associated building recording and monitoring of works.
 Porthole openings probably contemporary with the building of the Norman tower have been identified and recorded both internally and externally.
 The late medieval octagonal brick top of the tower was recorded prior to its rebuilding.
-Works are ongoing.
+Works have been completed and detailed plan and sections drawings are currently being prepared.

 Late Iron Age/Early Roman evidence from Ashill, Norfolk.

 We have carried out an extensive programme of archaeological evaluation by trial trenching in Ashill that has produced evidence of activities during the Late Iron Age/Early Roman period.
 Large quantities of pottery were recovered from ditches revealed in many of the trenches and, excitingly, fragments of pottery kiln furniture from one trench in particular indicating the likely presence of a kiln/s nearby.
-Spot dating of a sample of the pottery shows a probable mid-1st century date.
-It is probable that a programme of geophysical survey will follow to map the ditches in more detail and locate any kilns for subsequent excavation.
+Spot dating of the pottery assemblage shows a probable mid-1st century date.
+A geophysical survey followed that has identified the probable location of a kiln/s and subsequent excavation is due to start this month.

 Roman cemetery in Great Ellingham, Norfolk.